RThom6/tello-rust/README.md

 Installation

-You can add this crate to your project by adding the following to your Cargo.toml file:
+You can add this crate to your project by running the command:

-toml

-[dependencies]
+    cargo add tell-rust

+Or by adding

-ryze-tello = "0.1.0"
+    tello-rust = "1.0.0"

+to your cargo.toml file

 Usage